 Condemnation for sin

 However, the most tragic of all suffering is condemnation for sin: the punishment which, Jesus warns us, awaits all the unrepentant (Matthew 25:46; Mark 9:43-44; cf. Revelation 14:11).
-If we ask why God allows this suffering, the Bible tells us that God doesn’t only permit it: He actively commands it (Matthew 25:41), for God is holy and righteous (1 John 1:5), and it would be unjust for God to leave sin unpunished forever (Romans 3:25-26).
+If we ask why God allows this suffering, the Bible tells us that God doesn’t only permit it: He actively commands it (Matthew 25:41), for God is holy and righteous, and it would be unjust for God to leave sin unpunished forever (Romans 3:25-26).
 But, praise be to God!
 The whole Bible rings with God’s glorious command that not only unrepentant sinners, but also His innocent Christ would suffer divine condemnation (Mark 9:12; Luke 24:26; 24:46; Acts 3:18; 26:22-23; 1 Peter 1:11) for the sins of His people (Isaiah 53:10-11; Hebrews 9:26; 1 Peter 2:24)!
 Because Jesus laid down His life for His friends (John 15:13), whoever puts their faith in Him is counted holy (Hebrews 13:12) and is set free from final condemnation (John 5:24)!
-Hallelujah – thanks be to God for His indescribable gift!
-Though Satan cannot understand it (Mark 8:33), in Christ’s sufferings we see the love of God (Galatians 2:20).
+Hallelujah, thanks be to God for His indescribable gift!
+In Christ’s sufferings we see the love of God (Galatians 2:20).

 Christ suffered for us

 Because Christ suffered for us (1 Peter 2:24), we have both an answer to the question of suffering, and also strength for the path of suffering (Acts 14:22).
-Taking up our cross to follow Jesus (Mark 8:34), we know our hope will not disappoint us (Romans 5:3-5), for our Savior has endured suffering first-hand, and even suffers with us (Acts 9:4).
-We can trust our good Shepherd to lead us gently through every trial we face (Hebrews 2:18; 4:15-16).
-As Christ’s sufferings overflow into our lives, we discover that so too does His comfort (2 Corinthians 1:5-7), empowering us to rejoice even in our pain (James 1:2); for in the fire our Savior holds us firm (Jude 24), refines our faith (1 Peter 1:7), and proves us genuine believers (2 Thessalonians 1:4-5) whom He will keep faithful to the end (1 Peter 5:10).
+Taking up our cross to follow Jesus (Mark 8:34), we know our hope will not disappoint us (Romans 5:3-5), for our Savior has endured suffering first-hand, and even suffers with us (Hebrews 4:15-16; 12:3).
+We can trust our good Shepherd to lead us gently through every trial we face.
+As Christ’s sufferings overflow into our lives, we discover that so too does His comfort (2 Corinthians 1:5-7), empowering us to rejoice even in our pain (James 1:2); for in the fire our Savior holds us firm (Jude 1:24), refines our faith (1 Peter 1:7), and proves us genuine believers (2 Thessalonians 1:4-5) whom He will keep faithful to the end (1 Peter 5:10).